 It all started with an emotional response, as most things do.
-Maslow was watching a patriotic parade and was moved to tears, so much so that he decided to give up experimental research in psychology and try to understand the causes of hatred, prejudice and war.
-The questions he strove to answer about human potential fascinated him for the duration of his life.
+Maslow was watching a patriotic parade and was moved to tears, so much so that he decided to give up experimental research in psychology to try to understand the causes of hatred, prejudice and war.
+The questions he strove to answer about human potential fascinated him for the rest of his life.

 It might be assumed that those who have self-actualized have climbed to the maximum rung of society’s ladder in terms of power, riches and advantages, but this was far from Maslow’s view.
-He felt that self-actualizers already had all that they needed because they may not have needed very much in the first place.
+He felt that self-actualizers already had all that they needed, sometimes because they may not have needed very much in the first place.

-For Maslow, musicians had to make music, artists must paint and poets must write if they are to be ultimately at peace with themselves.
-A self-actualization blueprint must be followed, even if this requires us to strive to be the best parent or friend, stamp collector or manager of people that we can be.
+For Maslow, musicians had to make music, artists had to paint and poets had to write, if they were to be ultimately at peace with themselves.
+A self-actualization blueprint must be followed, even if this requires us to simply strive to be the best parent or friend, stamp collector or manager of people that we can be.

 Academics will tell you that Maslow’s hierarchy does not meet the standards of approval to make it a good theory, but clearly such a hurdle is not required for something to resonate with people and feel useful.
 Maslow wanted to illustrate that we were ‘capable of something grander than war and prejudice and hatred’.
 His name lives on partly because he was brave enough to state an optimistic philosophy about mankind, but also because he had something simple and elegant to say about human beings – and their serenity.